anuragShingare30/NextJs_Guide/Nextjs.md

 ### USING useQuery and useMutation HOOKS

-- Now to use this hooks in our Route segment folder, We need to wrap the page.jsx file with queryClient.
+- Now to use the 'useQuery' hook, we need to wrap the 'page.jsx' file.
+Similar to the one shown below.
+- The function which we are going to use inside an component function, we need to define the same in 'page.jsx'.

+- We can define as many as 'preFetchQuery' we will use.

 ```js
 // app/Chat/page.jsx